jaketbouma/demo-components/README.md

 # Pulumi components with python

-An opinionated development environment for building and testing pulumi component resources with python.
+An opinionated dev setup for building and testing pulumi component resources with python, *properly*.

-Prerequisites:
+Currently, to develop Pulumi components with python is to walk a poorly marked trail.
+Step off the path, and you quickly get lost.
+Hopefully, this helps you find your way!

+### Prerequisites
  - Docker
  - vscode and devcontainers extension
  - set environment variable GITHUB_USERNAME on the host machine, which is used to build the devcontainer